 Always keep your Card in sight when making a purchase or it may get skimmed.

 "Skimming" occurs when the genuine data on a card's magnetic strip is electronically copied onto another card, allowing fraudsters to steal the funds on a card.
-This frequently happens at petrol stations, restaurants, bars and at cash machines.
+This can happen at petrol stations, restaurants, bars and cash machines.
 Skimmed information is often sold on to organised crime groups.

 DON'T GET CAUGHT IN THE NET

 When online, it's important that you use a secure browser.
 A browser such as Microsoft Internet Explorer or Mozilla Firefox will indicate whether the website you are visiting is secure or not.
 These browsers scramble your personal data before sending it, so no one else can read it.
 Ensure that your computer has up-to-date virus protection software.
 A firewall will also help protect you from attacks.

 Know who you are dealing with.
 Use reputable companies and services and type their internet address into the browser yourself.